modern-ui5/ui5-class-extend/README.md

   During property initializations `this` refers to a foreign object, therefore might result in unexpected behavior when accessed or modified.

-  When assigning a bound function to a property, the function itself can refer to `this` again (see also
+  When assigning a bound function to a property, the function body can refer to `this` again (see also
   [Overriding Automatically Generated Methods](#overriding-automatically-generated-methods)).

 - #### Accessors and setters are not supported